This often happens when running ChromeDriver or Chrome using a special test harness (perhaps an IDE) or continuous build system (such as Jenkins).

 to run Chrome as a regular user instead.

 If none of these solutions fixes the problem, file a new issue with instructions on how to reproduce the problem.
-If your issue only occurs in a special, uncommon testing environment, be aware that the ChromeDriver devs may choose not to investigate/resolve your issue.
+If your issue only occurs in a special, uncommon testing environment, be aware that the ChromeDriver developers may choose not to investigate and resolve your issue.